-US Inflation Spikes to 3.8% as Iran War and AI Spending Squeeze Consumers
+US Inflation Spikes to 3.8% as Iran War, AI Demand Squeeze Consumers and Markets

 Image: Fortune AI